ashvardanian/SimSIMD/include/README.md

 The important difference from packed GEMM-style work is the partitioning model.
 You typically split by output row windows, not by distinct left batches against a shared packed right-hand side.

-The arithmetic advantage is direct and honest.
+The arithmetic advantage is straightforward.
 The symmetric kernels avoid recomputing both `(i, j)` and `(j, i)` pairs.
 That cuts the pair count almost in half before any micro-kernel details matter.